-OK…let me start by sharing that my boys are now 8 and 10, and for years I hadn't offered up any voluntary "screen time" to them.
-Translation: We didn't own any gaming system, and they didn't play games on the computer or on any mobile device — except maybe the rare opportunities if at a friend's house.
+Okay…let me start by sharing that my boys are now 8 and 10, and for years, I hadn't offered up any voluntary "screen time" to them.
+Translation: we didn't own any gaming systems, and they didn't play games on the computer or on any mobile device — except maybe the rare opportunities at friends' houses.
 (And we watch very little TV — mostly movies on a weekend night.)
 They painted, drew, built excessively with Legos, made "stuff," played outside, read, built forts indoors and out, and spent time doodling and imagining.
 And, they didn't seem to mind — at all.
-Either did I!
+Neither did I!

 But, in the back of my head, I knew the day would come when their own interests in digital play would be piqued.
 I didn't "go there" with them for quite some time, but I did talk to them about how much I loved their building or drawing or the fact that they loved to read.
 And I did/do spend time shooting hoops with them at the local school yard, playing catch in the park, or going on family hikes outside the city as often as possible.

 Naturally, though, that didn't quell their desire to experiment and play with digital games and programs like their peers did.
 And, I understood that.
 I'm not opposed to digital play — I just wanted a balanced diet of it.
 So confession: I was a bit afraid of opening the Pandora's Box of video games and digital devices with my kids given I've read all the same information you likely have — how video games can be addicting, how kids stop playing outside, how a couch potato begins to grow…and so on.
 But, I understand that digital skills and play can also be very rewarding and fun.
 It was going to be all about balance for me.
 So here's how we/they got started.